Particular/ServicePulse/README.md

 ### Step 1 - reserve URL ACL

 ServicePulse.Host.exe depends on a self-hosted web server.
-A URL ACL reservation needs to be set up before the project can run.
+A URL ACL reservation must be set up before the project can run.
 Either run Visual Studio with Administrative privileges or run the following command to add the required URL ACL reservation:

 ```
 add urlacl url=URL